-The general profit tax rate is 24%.
-Dividends and income from sale of shares in Belarusian companies are taxed at a rate of 12%.
+The general profit tax rate is 18%.
+Dividends are taxed at a rate of 12%.
+Income from sale of shares in Belarusian companies is taxed at a 9% rate.

-A profit tax rate of 10% applies to companies producing laser optic equipment.
-Income of companies received from the sale of high tech goods (work, services) that are self produced is taxed at a 12% rate, if such companies are included in the list of high tech organisations approved by the President of Belarus.
+Certain decreased profit tax rates apply to specific taxpayers.
+In particular, a rate of 10% applies to companies producing laser optic equipment.
+Income of companies received from sale of high tech goods (work, services) that are self produced is taxed at a 10% rate, if such companies are included in the list of high tech organisations.

-The rate of profit tax for residents of Free Economic Zones is reduced to 50% of the general profit tax rate; profits gained from realisation of self produced goods (work, services) are exempt from profit tax for five years from the date of declaration of profit.
+The profit of residents of Free Economic Zones from sale of self-produced goods (works, services) is exempt from profit tax for five years from the date of declaration of profit; afterwards - a tax rate reduced to 50% of the general profit tax rate should apply.
+To enjoy these benefits the goods produced (work, services) should be either exported from Belarus, or recognised as import-substituting goods, or sold to other residents of Free Economic Zones.
 To become a resident of a Free Economic Zone requires a minimum investment of EUR 1 million.